xBombjackx/vgm/manuscript/01_chapter_1_ludomusical_convergence.md

 Welcome to the convergence of pixel and progression.

+### **The Workshop: The Architect's First Step**

+*   **Technical Challenge (Programmer):** Setup a "Hardware Limitation" template in your DAW or Tracker.
+Create exactly 3 monophonic pulse-wave tracks and 1 noise channel. **Constraint:** You are forbidden from using any external plugins like reverb, delay, or compression.
+*   **Artistic Challenge (Composer):** **The Minimalism Challenge.** Write a 15-second "Start Screen" theme. **Constraint:** You are limited to a 3-note melody.
+You must create interest through rhythm and Pulse-Width changes rather than adding new notes. **The Vibe:** Imagine the first flicker of power in a long-dormant laboratory.
+Can you make it feel "Optimistic" with such limited data?

 ### **References**
 *   Collins, K. (2008). *Game Sound: An Introduction to the History, Theory, and Practice of Video Game Music and Sound Design*.
 MIT Press.
 *   Phillips, W. (2014). *A Composer's Guide to Game Music*.
 MIT Press.